Under certain special conditions, you may be able to sign up for Part B outside of regular enrollment periods.

 If you have a disability, have Part A, and have current employer or union group health coverage, you can sign up for Part B during the Special Enrollment Period.

-This period is available if you waited to enroll in Part B because you or your spouse were working and had group health coverage through an employer or union based on this current employment.
+This period is available if you waited to enroll in Part B because you, your spouse, or family member were working and had large group health coverage through an employer or union (with at least 100 employees) based on this current employment.

 Your spouse may qualify for Medicare the same way as if they didn't have SSI.
 Your spouse may qualify for Medicare when they turn 65 or have been receiving disability benefits for 24 months.

-If there are 100 employees or more in your spouse's company, you can sign up for Part B during the Special Enrollment Period without paying a penalty anytime you're still covered by an employer or union group health plan, through your or your spouse's current or active employment, or during the 8 months following the month that the employer or union group health plan coverage ends, or when the employment ends (whichever is first).
+If there are 100 employees or more in your spouse's company, you can sign up for Part B during the Special Enrollment Period without paying a penalty anytime you're still covered by an employer or union group health plan, through your or your spouse (or family member's) current employment, or during the 8 months following the month that the employer or union group health plan coverage ends, or when the employment ends (whichever is first).

 When you sign up for Part B, you automatically begin your Medigap open enrollment period.